indoorvivants/snapshot-testing/README.md

 its Cargo integration.
 Currently only SBT is supported, but Mill support can be added easily, as the project is already structured in a way that favours that.

+One of the goals was being able to work with Scala.js and Scala Native - so the Scala.js portion of the runtime includes small Node.js bindings to the `fs` module for filesystem operations.

+The runtime is published for 2.12, 2.13, 3 and JVM, JS, Native.

 ## Installation (SBT)
 To add the plugin to your SBT build: